layters/neroshop-specs/README.md

 }

 ```
-_Listings will be self-hosted and never published to the network so that they are easy to modify as decentralized data is hard to keep consistent across multiple nodes and also this helps a bit to prevent spam since whenever a node goes offline, their listings will not be visible to the rest of the network._
+_Listings will be self-hosted and never published to the network so that they are easy to modify as decentralized data is hard to keep consistent across multiple nodes and also this helps a bit to prevent spam since whenever a node goes offline, its listings will not be visible to the rest of the network until it comes back online._

 **Product rating**:
 ```json